crsheehan/SnakeGame/README.md

   - cd SnakeGame\SnakeLauncher
   - dotnet run

-_Important Note: Snake Server and Connection to database require the local machine to be on the University of Utah wifi to run.  _
+_Important Note: Snake Server and Connection to database require the local machine to be on the University of Utah wifi to run.
+To combat this, I created a mock server and database that displays
+a brief demonstration of what the game looks like._

 **Known Bugs**